Trung28899/NodeJS-Validation/README.md

                 +, Custom error message, see the use of withMessage() +, Custom validator, see the use of custom()

+        b.
+Password Validator:
+            - Code in 4th
+            - ./routes/auth.js:
+                +, See post request handler for '/signup'

 ## IV.
 Other Notes:

     What's in this module ?